GaryChengld/LearningAWS/AWS-Certified-Developer-Exam.md

 #### VPC

-* Every subnet in your VPC must be associated with exactly one Route Table.
+* Every subnet in your VPC must be associated witfh exactly one Route Table.
 However, multiple subnets can be associated with the same Route Table.\
 LEARN MORE: http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Route_Tables.html

 #### CloudFomation